 AASB 13: Fair Value Measurement defines fair value as "the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date".
 The standard prescribes that the most representative price within the bid-ask spread should be used for valuation purposes.
-With respect to the Company, the exit or "last" price is the most representative price within the bid-ask spread, because it represents the price that the security last changed hands from seller to buyer.
-The Company has applied last-sale pricing as the fair value measurement basis for equities and derivatives it holds.
+With respect to the Company, the exit or "last" price is the most representative price within the bid-ask spread should be used.